Resource Groups

 Configurations

-Each top-level section in the YAML file represents a distinct Azure resource group category.
+Each top-level section in the YAML file represents a distinct Azure resource group category, following Azure Landing Zone principles for segregation by function.
 Below is a breakdown of each section, its keys, and their purposes.

 Workload Resource Group

-Contains the primary Dev Box workload resources including Dev Center resources, Dev Box definitions, Dev Box pools, and project resources.
+Purpose: Hosts the main application resources for Dev Box environments, including Dev Center resources, Dev Box definitions, pools, and project assets.

-Separate application workloads from infrastructure components to enable independent scaling, access control, and lifecycle management.
+• Separate application workloads from infrastructure and security components for independent scaling, access control, and lifecycle management.

 workload: